tombrereton/dotnet-api/README.md

 users to create, edit, and delete appointments to a calendar.
 Users can also create an account and a calendar.
 An appointment is an object which is added to a calendar, and that calendar is associated with a user account.

+# To Do
+- REPR
+- Validation
+- Logging
+- Error Handling
+- CQRS
+- Clean Architecture

 ## Technologies
 - Testcontainers
 - xUnit